Motor tics

 Tourette’s Syndrome: Characteristics and Prevalence

 Tourette’s syndrome (TS) is the most severe and least common tics disorder.
-The Centers for Disease Control and Prevention (CDC) report that the exact number of people with TS is unknown.
+The Centers for Disease Control and Prevention (CDC) reports that the exact number of people with TS is unknown.
 CDC research suggests that half of all children with the condition are not diagnosed.
 Currently, 0.3% of children aged 6 to 17 in the US have been diagnosed with TS.
 Symptoms of TS vary in their severity over time.
 For many people, symptoms improve with age.
 TS is often accompanied by other conditions, such as attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).

 Neurodevelopmental Insights into Tourette’s Syndrome